bluestacks/solutions-engineer-assignment/README.md

 5. Once a match ends, its results are updated.
 6. If a player wins their match, they advance in the tournament, and if they lose, they are out of the tournament.

-The goal of the integration is that tournaments run seamlessly for both the players and tournament hosts so they don’t have to do anything manually.
+Some of the steps necessarily need to involve the game that the tournament is for, while some of them can be taken care of by the game.tv app itself.
+The goal of the game integration is that tournaments run seamlessly for both the players and tournament hosts so they don’t have to do anything manually.

-We need you to prepare an API document to support such a workflow.
+We need you to prepare an API document that we can share with a game developer to support such a workflow.
 It would help to have a flowchart and/or sequence diagram as well.

+**Note:** Please don’t try to create APIs to replicate the above workflow verbatim.
+We are more interested in the pieces that involve the game and what we can do there.
+**Example:** when a tournament ends, we might call an api provided by the game developer to send in-game rewards to the winners.

 Bonus:
 1. Design a system diagram for how this integration would work at scale
 2. Prepare the API document using a tool like Swagger or Slate